To log in to the Microsoft Azure Portal, go to https://portal.azure.com.

 - Under Token configuration, click + Add groups claim to open the Editor.

-- Under Customize token properties by type, check the Edit groups as role claims box to emit the groups as roles.
+- Under Customize token properties by type, check the Edit groups as role claims box to transfer the groups as roles.

 Proceed as follows to finally assign groups to the enterprise applications: